-The Company's financial statements for the financial year ended 31 December 2022 have been prepared on a going concern basis.
-The Directors consider the global financial markets experienced volatility due to general macro-economic factors such as the recovery from the global Covid-19 pandemic, continuance of the Russian/Ukraine conflict and the increased rate of inflation and interest rates.
-The Directors anticipate that the investment in associate will continue to generate enough cash flow on an ongoing basis to meet the Company's liabilities as they fall due.
-The Directors anticipated that the volatility of the global financial market might have a negative impact on the performance of the Company in the future but the Company is still expected to operate for 12 months from the date of approval of these financial statements due to the following reasons:
+The Company's financial statements for the financial year ended 31 December 2023 have been prepared on a going concern basis.
+The Directors considered climate-related risks and macro-economic factors such as changes in interest rates, inflation, the Russian and Ukraine conflict and the Israel and Hamas conflict in the going concern assessment of the Company.
+The Directors anticipate that its investment in associate will continue to generate enough cash flow on an ongoing basis to meet the Company's liabilities as they fall due.
+The Directors anticipated that the Company is expected to operate for 12 months from the date of approval of these financial statements due to the following reasons: